Fast 3-dimensional estimation of the Foveal Avascular Zone from OCTA: Materials and Methods

 \subsection{Image processing}

 The proposed algorithm identifies the vascular network of the inner retina as the combination of three vascular networks, each calculated independently.
 These networks are in three different plexuses: superficial vascular complex (SVC); intermediate capillary plexus (ICP); and deep capillary plexus (DCP)\cite{b16}.
-Plexuses are delimited by segmentation of retinal layers or from their derivations: SVC located between the ILM and a posterior offset of -17$\mu$\textit{m} to the lower boundary of the IPL (IPL–), ICP between IPL– and a +22$\mu$\textit{m} offset to the lower boundary of the IPL (IPL+), DCP between IPL+ and OPL (Fig.~\ref{segmentations}).
-These boundaries are used for the generation of the maximum projection \textit{en face} images from the OCTA volume.
-Within each plexus, vessels of the same network do not overlap and this is a key working assumption for the algorithm.
-This is coherent with the morphology of parafoveal capillary layout \cite{b16}.
+Plexuses are delimited by segmentation of retinal layers or from their derivations: SVC located between the ILM and a posterior offset of -17 $\mu$m to the lower boundary of the IPL (IPL–), ICP between IPL– and a +22 $\mu$m offset to the lower boundary of the IPL (IPL+), DCP between IPL+ and OPL (Fig.~\ref{segmentations}).
+These boundaries are used for the generation of the maximum projection en face images from the OCTA volume.
+Within each plexus, the overwhelming majority of vessels of the same network do not overlap, and this is a key working assumption for the algorithm.
+This is coherent with the morphology of parafoveal capillary layout, except for inter-plexuses capillary connections.
+However, these connections are not depicted in OCTA images since they are almost invariably masked by signal from overlying vessels.
 Crucially, such an assumption imposes a one-to-one association between a vessel-location on the planar, en face image and the location on the 3-dimensional OCTA scan within the boundary of its relative plexus.
 Having defined this association, vessels of one network could first be identified on the en face image, a relatively simple task given the higher contrast and SNR.
 Then, the axial position of each identified vessel-location could be obtained from the OCTA volume for a full 3-dimensional representation.
 Finally, the combination of the three networks, with the ILM and OPL segmentations, could be used to define the 3D FAZ.
 All image processing operations were performed using Matlab R2020a software (MathWorks, Natick, MA, United States) with the Image Processing Toolbox.